-I am currently a postdoctoral researcher in economic history and political science at the University of Milan for the ERC project DESPO (De-industrializing Societies and the Political Consequences) and a visiting researcher at the Maison de la Recherche en Sciences Humaines, University of Caen Normandy.
+Prior to joining the University of Paris 8, I was a postdoctoral researcher at the University of Milan for the ERC project DESPO (De-industrializing Societies and the Political Consequences), I also worked at the University of Geneva and at the University of Caen where I obtained my PhD in 2020.
+I have also been a visiting researcher at the University of Chicago.

 Research interests: Economic history; Political Science; Deindustrialization; International Trade; Economic Development; Living standards; Atlantic history; Medieval history; Industrialization; Archeology